AnthonyCusi/ultimate-2048/docs/final.md

 #### Advantage Actor-Critic (A2C)
 Actor-Critic algorithms are reinforcement learning algorithms that amalgamate both policy-based methods, which serve as the "actor", and value-based methods, which serve as the "critic".
 The actor makes decisions - in this case, which move should be played next in the game - while the critic critiques them, evaluating how beneficial each new move was to the overall gameplay or scenario.
-When the "advantage" piece is included, turning an Actor-Critic method into an Advantage Actor-Critic method, an advantage function works with the critic to help determine how much better a decision by the actor is in comparison to an "average" decision in the current state.
-[9]
+When the "advantage" piece is included, turning an Actor-Critic method into an Advantage Actor-Critic method, an advantage function works with the critic to help determine how much better a decision by the actor is in comparison to an "average" decision in the current state [9].

 A2C samples data in our implementation by taking in the current game state each time it is called to make a move.
 This state is a Python array representing the current tiled 2048 board.Given this game state, the actor returns the probability of success for each move.

 In order to prioritize board organization, our A2C model prefers going down or left over going up or right.
 After determining whether or not these preferred moves are available, our A2C model then samples over the probability distribution of the two of them using np.random.choice.
 This promotes exploration and helps the model perform better in the long-term.

-A2C optimizes the following loss equation for the actor by using the advantage function A(s, a).
-[8]
+A2C optimizes the following loss equation for the actor by using the advantage function A(s, a) [8].

 $$
 \mathcal{L}_{actor} = -E_{\pi_\theta} \left[ \log \pi_\theta(a | s) \cdot A(s, a) \right]
 $$

-A2C optimizes the following loss equation for the critic by minimizing the Mean Squared Error (MSE) between what is predicted and the target value (V).
-[8]
+A2C optimizes the following loss equation for the critic by minimizing the Mean Squared Error (MSE) between what is predicted and the target value (V) [8].

 $$
 \mathcal{L}_{critic} = \frac{1}{2} E \left[ \left( R_t + \gamma V(s_{t+1}) - V(s_t) \right)^2 \right]